rafastern/Dryland_PV_vs_afforestation/Readme.md

 Rafael Stern; Muller, Jonathan D.; Amer, Madi; Segev, Lior; Rotenberg, Eyal and Yakir, Dan (2022).
 Dryland photovoltaic fields outperform afforestation in climate mitigation.
 DOI: XXX/XXXXXXX

-## License
+## Copyright & License

+(c) 2022 Rafael Stern & Jonathan D. Müller

 This software and data is distributed under the GNU GPL version 3.
 The license file is provided in the repository.
-Note that all modifications must be made available openly under the same license.
+All modifications must be made available openly under the same license, and code based on the present repository cannot be used commercially.
+Please contact the authors for requests on license changes.